openssl/openssl/doc/designs/quic-design/glossary.md

 **KU:** Key update.
 See also TXKU, RXKU.

+**LCID:** Local CID.
+Refers to a CID which will be recognised as identifying a connection if found in the DCID field of an incoming packet.
+See also RCID.

+**LCIDM:** Local CID Manager.
+Tracks LCIDs which have been advertised to a peer.
+See also RCIDM.

 **Locally-initiated:** Refers to a QUIC stream which was initiated by the local application rather than the remote peer.